bxparks/rpn83p/USER_GUIDE.md

 #### TVM Payments Per Year

-On the HP-12C, the interest rate button is labeled with an `i` and represents the compounding interest percentage for each *compounding period*.
+On the HP-12C, the interest rate button is labeled with an `i` and represents the interest percentage for each *payment period*.
 On the HP-30b and most modern financial calculators, the `i` button has been replaced with `I%YR` (or `I/YR`) which accepts the interest rate as a nominal *annual* percentage rate.
 The RPN83P app follows the modern convention and the interest rate menu button is named `I%YR`.

 The relationship between the `i` button (as implemented on the HP-12C) and the `I%YR` button as implemented on the RPN83P is: